-The ACLU supported the Supreme Court’s decision to overturn the Military Commissions Act of 2006, an Act which had authorized the president to detain enemy combatants after a military review.
+The ACLU strongly opposed the Military Commissions Act of 2006, an statute that authorized the president to detain enemy combatants after a military review.

 In 2009 the ACLU called for the charges against Guantanamo detainee Abd al-Rahim Hussain Mohammed al-Nashiri, a notorious al-Qaeda terrorist who had orchestrated the USS Cole bombing along with numerous other attacks, to be dropped because he had confessed to his crimes under “torture” (i.e., waterboarding) by his American interrogators.

 In the ACLU’s calculus, post-9/11 policies targeting these charities have had a “disproportionate” effect on Muslims and “are undermining American Muslims’ protected constitutional liberties and violating their fundamental human rights to freedom of religion, freedom of association, and freedom from discrimination.”
-To rectify this situation, the ACLU recommends the repeal of Executive Order 13224, which was issued shortly after 9/11 to create mechanisms for identifying certain individuals and organizations as “specially designated global terrorists.”
-Further, the organization demands that the FBI employ the “least intrusive means” necessary when conducting its investigations, and it calls for a federal ban on law-enforcement practices that “disproportionately” target people “based on ethnicity, national origin or religion.”
+To rectify this situation, the ACLU recommended the repeal of Executive Order 13224, which had been issued shortly after 9/11 to create mechanisms for identifying certain individuals and organizations as “specially designated global terrorists.”
+Further, the organization demanded that the FBI employ the “least intrusive means” necessary when conducting its investigations, and it called for a federal ban on law-enforcement practices that “disproportionately” targeted people “based on ethnicity, national origin or religion.”
 According to Dennis Lormel, who created the FBI’s terror financing section, the ACLU recommendations would mean “more money for Hamas.”

-In 2010, the ACLU and the Center for Constitutional Rights jointly filed a lawsuit seeking to end a U.S. government program authorizing the killing of accused terrorists like the Muslim cleric (of Yemeni descent) Anwar al-Awlaki, a dual citizen of the United States and Yemen.
-(Filed on behalf of Awlaki’s father, the suit demanded that before the younger Awlaki could be targeted for military action, the government would have to “disclose the criteria that are used in determining whether the government will carry out the targeted killing of a U.S. citizen.”
-The suit also demanded that the government present evidence of “concrete, specific and imminent threats to life or physical safety, and [that] there are no means, other than legal force, that could reasonably be employed to neutralize the threats.”)
-The younger Awlaki, who was an al Qaeda “regional commander,” called for Muslims worldwide to wage jihad against America and the West.
-His sermons were attended by three of the 9/11 hijackers (two of whom he met with privately) and Fort Hood shooter Nidal Malik Hasan (with whom he communicated regularly, and whose deadly 2009 shooting rampage he praised).
-Moreover, “Christmas Day bomber” Umar Farouk Abdulmutallabidentified al-Awlaki as one of his al Qaeda trainers and spiritual advisers.
+In 2010, the ACLU and the Center for Constitutional Rights (CCR) jointly filed a lawsuit seeking to end a U.S. government program that authorized the killing of accused terrorists like the Muslim cleric (of Yemeni descent) Anwar al-Awlaki, who was: (a) a dual citizen of the United States and Yemen; (b) an al Qaeda “regional commander” who had called for Muslims worldwide to wage jihad against America and the West; (c) a trainer and spiritual adviser to “Christmas Day bomber” Umar Farouk Abdulmutallab; and (d) a onetime Virginia-based imam whose sermons were attended by three of the 9/11 hijackers (two of whom he met with privately) and by Fort Hood shooter Nidal Malik Hasan (with whom he communicated regularly, and whose deadly 2009 shooting rampage he praised).
+Filed on behalf of Awlaki’s father, the ACLU/CCR lawsuit demanded that before the younger Awlaki could be targeted for military action, the government would have to: (a) “disclose the criteria that are used in determining whether the government will carry out the targeted killing of a U.S. citizen,” and (b) present evidence of “concrete, specific and imminent threats to life or physical safety, and [that] there are no means, other than legal force, that could reasonably be employed to neutralize the threats.”

-In the wake of the April 15, 2013 incident where two Chechen terrorists detonated bombs on a crowded street during the Boston Marathon (killing 3 and wounding more than 170), the U.S. government captured one of the perpetrators alive and — invoking a rare public safety exception triggered by immediate public-safety concerns — announced that he would not be read his Miranda rights prior to being interrogated.
+In the wake of the April 15, 2013 incident where two Chechen terrorists detonated bombs on a crowded street during the Boston Marathon (killing 3 and wounding more than 170), the U.S. government captured one of the perpetrators alive and — invoking a rare public-safety exception sparked by concerns involving the activities of a “potential enemy combatant” — announced that he would not be read his Miranda rights prior to being interrogated.
 ACLU executive director Anthony Romero condemned that decision, saying: “Every criminal defendant is entitled to be read Miranda rights.
 The public safety exception should be read narrowly.
 It applies only when there is a continued threat to public safety and is not an open-ended exception to the Miranda rule.”

-The ACLU opposes the Computer-Assisted Passenger Profiling System (CAPPS) used by airlines to check for various passenger characteristics that historically have been correlated with terrorist activities.
+The ACLU opposed the Computer-Assisted Passenger Profiling System (CAPPS), which, prior to its termination in August 2004, was used by airlines to check for various passenger characteristics that historically have been correlated with terrorist activities.
 In late 1997, when the CAPPS system was first set to be put in place, the ACLU set up a special online complaint form to collect information on incidents of discrimination and mistreatment by airport security personnel.
 As then-ACLU legislative counsel Gregory Nojeim explained, his organization was “concerned that the CAPPS system will have an unequal impact on some passengers, resulting in their being selected for treatment as potential terrorists based on their race, religion or national origin.”
 The ACLU has sued over the National Security Agency’s terrorist surveillance programs in Detroit, New York, Oregon, and San Francisco.

 The ACLU protested a post-9/11 FBI initiative to count and document all of America’s mosques—wherein extremist calls for violent jihad were not uncommon.

 “To us who passionately cherish the vision of a free human society, the present institution of marriage among us is a grim mockery of essential freedom….
 We deny without reservation the moral right of state or church to bind by force of law a relationship that cannot be maintained by the power of love alone….
-The highest relationship between a man and a woman is that which welcomes and understands each other’s loves….
+The highest relationship between a man and a woman is that which welcomes and understands each other’s loves.
+Without a sense of possession, there can be no exclusions, no jealousies.
 The creative life demands many friendships, many loves shared together openly, honestly, and joyously…”

 The ACLU asserts that the First Amendment “protects” child pornography, and that consequently there should be no federal or state governmental restriction on its distribution, reproduction, sale, or use by anyone, including pedophiles.

-The ACLU is well known for its opposition to public expressions of religious faith and to displays of religious symbols (particularly Christianity).
-Joseph Infranco, a senior attorney with the Alliance Defense Fund (ADF), a non-profit legal group that litigates many First Amendment cases involving religious freedom, calls the ACLU “the greatest censor of religion in our nation today.”
+Moreover, CRC quoted Joseph Infranco, a senior attorney with the Alliance Defense Fund (ADF), a non-profit legal group that litigates many First Amendment cases involving religious freedom, describing the ACLU as “the greatest censor of religion in our nation today.”

 “Church and state” issues have been a recurring theme on the ACLU docket for many years.
 Each spring, as high-school graduation approaches, the organization distributes a letter to public schools, warning them that no one is permitted to pray or make public remarks referring to their faith at graduation ceremonies.
 Moreover, the ACLU calls on public schools to censure any speech that might be viewed as having a religious tone.